PROBLEM

 - Fix your repository’s .gitignore file into master, at least.

-Same to develop or another very used branch. - After updating or merging your local stuff, check the .gitignore content.
+Same to develop or another branch. - After updating or merging your local stuff, check the .gitignore content.

 If the local .gitignore file is not like the pattern, just overwrite it with the pattern file.